- Academic Information

 - We will consider requests under $100 for software if it is integral to research and it is not available on the public domain.

 - Applications for inducements for research subjects will be evaluated.
 IRB approval, if required, should be obtained or in process.
-If funding is granted, the student will submit their proposal to the Human Subjects Incentives Program where it will be reviewed.
+If funding is granted, the student must submit their proposal to the Human Subjects Incentives Program where it will be reviewed.
 If approved, the project will be funded by Honors through the HSIP.
+U-M requires that all types of payments given to study participants be processed through HSIP.

 - Personal property or equipment that will outlast the research project (e.g. books, cameras, recording devices, or computers) can be included in your request, but will receive a higher level of scrutiny.
 Applicants should do due diligence investigating whether these items can be borrowed from a U-M unit (e.g. library, LSA IT).
 If included, the request should include a brief explanation of why the items cannot be borrowed from a U-M unit.